astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/leadership.md

 just what I've noticed.
 You'll learn what works for you, and I'll also probably learn and change my advice as my career goes on.
-I think a good leader has a vision, **cares**, takes **initiative**, and also delegates as needed.
+I think a good leader has a vision, **cares**, takes **initiative**, and delegates as needed.
 See below for my thoughts.

 I would also like to note that a good leader can be a good team player;
 you don't always need to be at the helm.
 See the next section for more info.